Creating a Cluster¶

 You have evaluated the flavor of cluster nodes.

 You can select the number of nodes by data volume, service load, and performance.
 More nodes bring you stronger storage and compute capabilities.
+In a GaussDB(DWS) cluster, the number of DNs on each node varies depending on the cluster flavor.
+Generally, the number ranges from 1 to 4.
+A DN stores service data by column or row or in hybrid mode, executes data query tasks, and returns execution results.

 Ensure that the number of available nodes meets the following conditions.
 Otherwise, the cluster cannot be created.